Excellent use of my time.

 It is important that we live what we do.
 I have a coaching role at school and love working with staff.
 There is no better joy than talking a person through a dilemma and supporting them to work towards a solution.
 However, often people do not have time to sign up, they have a million other things on their radar and this slips to the bottom of the pile.
 No matter how much we discuss its practical importance, it becomes another add-on.
 This frustrated me, as I was (and still am) trying to work out how we could further embed coaching into the fabric of the school.

-So I decided to engage in a coaching conversation with John, a very talented teacher here ayt school, who as also undergonethe Cognitive Coach training.
-I was hit with two dilemas
+So I decided to engage in a coaching conversation with John, a very talented teacher here at school, who has also undergone the Cognitive Coach training.
+I was hit with two dilemmas:

 Next